dazzimonti/fable.bayesRecon/README.md

 | B            | <aggregated> | \<ETS(A,N,N)\> | \<ETS(A,N,N)\> | \<ETS(A,N,N)\> |
 | <aggregated> | <aggregated> | \<ETS(A,N,N)\> | \<ETS(A,N,N)\> | \<ETS(A,N,N)\> |

-For simplicity, we only compute one-step-ahead forecasts, by changing the value in the parameter `h` below we can compute multi-step-ahead forecasts with the same code.
+For simplicity, we only compute one-step-ahead forecasts; by changing the value of the parameter `h` below, we can compute multi-step-ahead forecasts with the same code.

 ``` r